haraka/haraka-plugin-dns-list/README.md

 When the remote IP is found in an allow list, this plugin returns OK for the ehlo, helo, and mail hooks.

 IMPORTANT!
 The order of plugins in config/plugins is important when this feature is used.
 It should be listed *before* any plugins that you wish to skip, but after any plugins that accept recipients.

+### karma

+Karma lists can have different results for IPs beyond a simple block or allow.
+See [hostkarma.junkemailfilter.com](https://hostkarma.junkemailfilter.com) for details.

 ## INSTALL